Spectral statistics of random Schr\"{o}dinger operator with growing potential: Introduction

-The study of eigenvalue statistics was done by Molchanov \cite{Mol} in one-dimension and by Minami \cite{NM} for Anderson model at high disorder with stationary potentials (see also Germinet-Klopp \cite{GK}).
-In \cite{MD} Dolai-Krishna obtained Poisson statistics for discrete Anderson model with uniformly H\"{o}lder continuous single site potential.
-Eigenfunction statistics was studied by Nakano \cite{Na} for continuous model and Killip-Nakano \cite{KN} for lattice case with bounded density for single site distribution.
-Dolai-Mallick \cite{AD} studied the eigenfunction statistics for H\"{o}lder continuous single site distribution on lattice. \\\\ For decaying potentials (i.e $\alpha<0$) the spectral statistics was studied on several occasions.
+In the above, $\{E_j(\omega,\Lambda)\}$ are the eigenvalues of $H^\omega_{\Lambda}$, $\nu$ is the density of states and $\Sigma$ is the almost sure spectrum of $H^\omega$. \\\\ For decaying potentials (i.e $\alpha<0$) the spectral statistics were studied on several occasions.
 Killip-Stoiciu \cite{KS} studied the CMV matrices whose matrix elements decay like $n^{-\alpha}$.
 They showed that, for (i) $\alpha>1/2$ statistics is the clock, (ii) $\alpha=1/2$ limiting process is circular $\beta-$ensemble, (iii) $0<\alpha<1/2$ the statistics is Poisson.
 Analogues of Killip-Stoiciu\cite{KS} was done by Kotani-Nakano\cite{KotNak} for the one-dimensional Schr\"{o}dinger operator with decaying potentials in the continuum model and obtained the same statistics for $\alpha>1/2$ and $\alpha=1/2$.
 Krichevski-Valk\'{o}-Vir\'{a}g \cite{VV} studied the one-dimensional discrete Schr\"{o}dinger operator with the random potential decaying like $n^{-1/2}$ and obtained the Sine$\beta$-process.
-In \cite{DM} Dolai-Krishna consider the Anderson Model with decaying Random Potentials and shown that statistics inside $[-2d, 2d]$ for dimension $d\ge 3$ is independent of the randomness and agrees with that of the free part $\Delta$.\\ But to best of our knowledge this is the first occasion that spectral statistics was investigated for the model described by (\ref{Model}).
+In \cite{DM} Dolai-Krishna consider the Anderson Model with decaying Random Potentials and shown that statistics inside $[-2d, 2d]$ for dimension $d\ge 3$ is independent of the randomness and agrees with that of the free part $\Delta$.